Tapu Fini Raid Overview

 - Easily countered by Poison Pokémon

-Tapu Fini Pokédex Explanation
+Tapu Fini Pokédex Guide

 - Tapu Koko